Gee Jon: Trial and sentencing

 Gee and Sing were defended by attorneys James M. Frame and Fiore Raffetto.
-Gee and Sing were both convicted and sentenced to death in the District Court of Mineral County, Nevada.
-Sing's sentence was commuted to life imprisonment because he was only nineteen years old and Gee had committed the shooting himself.
-A bill authorizing the use of lethal gas had passed the Nevada State Legislature in 1921, making Gee eligible to become the first person to be executed by this method.
+Sing recanted his confession and entered a not guilty plea along with Gee.
+In February 1922, both were convicted and sentenced to death in the District Court of Mineral County, Nevada.
+A bill authorizing the use of lethal gas had passed the Nevada State Legislature in 1921, making Gee and Sing eligible to become the first people to be executed by this method.

+On January 25, 1924, Sing's sentence was commuted to life imprisonment because he was only nineteen years old and Gee had been the one to commit the shooting, also highlighting that unlike Gee, who was described as "an illiterate Chinese unacquainted with American customs", Sing had been born in the United States, was educated at a bilingual grammar school and had cooperated with the authorities; he was released on parole in 1938.
 Frame argued that Gee's sentence constituted cruel and unusual punishment, but his appeal was denied.
-The Supreme Court of Nevada instead complimented the state legislators for "inflicting the death penalty in the most humane manner known to modern science."
+The Supreme Court of Nevada instead complimented the state legislators for "inflicting the death penalty in the most humane manner known to modern science".
 Raffetto unsuccessfully filed a writ of certiorari with the U.S. 9th Circuit Court of Appeals in San Francisco.
-Gee was incarcerated in Nevada State Prison at Carson City.
+Gee was incarcerated in Nevada State Prison at Carson City and initially intended to be gassed alongside another murderer, Mexican national Thomas Russell, whose sentence was commuted to life imprisonment a day before the execution date.